 It was cold but fine clear air.
 I have been very lucky with the weather as a day or two before it had snowed on this pass and some riders were reportedly unable to make the summit.

 There is a bit of controversy regarding if this pass is the highest public motorable road.
 There are at least two passes on China border slightly higher but controlled by the military.
 Then it is said Chang pass I rode on route to Pangong Lake is a few metres higher at road height than this pass which was measured at small ridge above road.
 Well a squabble over few metres is trivial to me.
 I feel completely satisfied I have ridden the highest mountain passes in the world which are accessible to me at this point in time.

 There is a video of the ride hopefully being put together.
 The tour leader Toby has a drone and every rider except me had a GoPro stuck on their helmet.
-A mix of the best footage from each rider was spoken about but I know when people get home and have hours of similar looking helmet cam video the edit task can be daunting and the footage gets looked at then archived.
-Below is a video with scenes of the same journey compiled from previous tours from Toby’s drone.
-Expand full screen after hitting play to really appreciate.
+A mix of the best footage from each rider was spoken about but I know when people get home and have hours of similar looking helmet cam video the edit task can be daunting and the footage gets looked at then archived. (edit – yep nobody made a video)

 And finally some of my favourite roadside signs from BRO, builders of the highest roads on earth.

 A really nice farewell dinner tonight and a few beers then an early night as had to pack for tomorrow which was a dawn departure from hotel.

 Leh – Delhi